 He died suddenly on 14th October 1953 and his ashes were placed within the wall of the Memorial Chapel in St John’s church.
 When the church building was sold, his ashes were re-interred in the Columbarium.

 He was born in Bradford, Yorkshire 1919.
 He studied at Cambridge (MA) and Manchester (BD) and was ordained in 1949.
 He was curate at St James’s, Birch-in-Rusholme 1949-51 and then a Minor Canon at Manchester Cathedral 1949-51.

 The aumbry in the Memorial Chapel was made while he was vicar, and the Children’s Chapel was dedicated.

-He moved from Bollington to Alderley Edge was Principal Lecture in Divinity at Alsager College 1969-74.
+He moved from Bollington to Alderley Edge and was Principal Lecture in Divinity at Alsager College 1969-74.
 He then became Resident Librarian and Treasurer of Chester Cathedral and Vice-Dean (from 1978).
 He retired to Shropshire in 1986, where he died in 1994.

 Revd.
 William Herbert CHIVERS B.A.
 (1958-60)

 He was born in Newport, Monmouthshire in 1920 and got his degree from the University of Wales.
 He was ordained in 1944 and was a curate at St Saviour’s, Cardiff 1944-48, then at Pontlottyn, Caerphilly 1950-51 and Peterston-super-Ely (Vale of Glamorgan) 1951-52.
 He was then curate of Bushey 1951-52 before coming to Bollington; he returned to Bushey after only two years to serve as rector there until 1981.
 He spent two years in Australia and then returned to the UK to be rector of Llandogo and Tintern (Monmouthshire) until he retired in 1986.
 He moved to Greece and served as Assistant Chaplain at Athens.
 He died in London in 2005.